ZiyangHu/hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
 Ziyang Hu is a doctoral candidate at the National Engineering Laboratory of Digital Medicine, Central South University.
 His research interests include computer graphics, biomechanics, and deep learning.
-He received his bachelor's degree and Master's degree in mechanics from Huazhong University of Science and Technology in 2018 and 2021, respectively.
+He received his Bachelor's degree and Master's degree in Mechanics from Huazhong University of Science and Technology in 2018 and 2021, respectively.
 {style="text-align: justify;"}